jvfe/wikidata_panglaodb/manuscripts/log_book.md

 ### 30/10

-* Checked cell type matches considered false and noted down in RMarkdown.
+* Checked cell type matches considered false and noted down in Markdown.
 * Started to manually check the cell types that were not reconciled to Wikidata.
 * Finished manual check, still left to add the cell types to Wikidata.

+### 31/10

+* Created spreadsheet + quickstatements commands to add new cell types to Wikidata.
+* Added new cell types to Wikidata and checked dict for reconciliation to Wikidata, and saved it in improvemens/results/cell_type_reference_from_panglao_to_wikidata_31_10_2020.csv.